Agusd17/jobsity-challenge/README.md

 In order to deal with overflow, I've decided to hide any overflowing at all, until you hover over a day in the calendar.
 That allows to scroll in the Y axis.
 To see the full reminder, you need to click on a specific day, which opens a new modal, that contains the reminders that belong to that day, in full detail

+## CSS Styling

+Almost all components were created by me from scratch (with the exception of the material modal being used to render the ReminderFormComponent, but I did create the actual component).
+The idea was to apply a clean and modern design, with round edges and light shadows.

 ## Final notes

 Given my available time this week, I had to leave a lot of stuff aside to focus on the task at hand.
 Having said that, there is a lot of room for improvements, this are just some examples: